Folx Health raises $25 million for virtual clinical offerings and care for the LGBTQIA+ community – TechCrunch

 For Bessemer and Cheatham, the investment speaks to broader opportunities to identify specific populations that need care tailored to their specific experience.
 That includes companies like Spora Health and Live Chair Health, which focus on providing healthcare specifically to people of color.

-“Our individual identities whether it be socioeconomic status, race, gender… All of these things inform how we interface with the medical industrial complex,” Cheatham said.
+“Our individual identities, whether it be socioeconomic status, race, gender… all of these things inform how we interface with the medical industrial complex,” Cheatham said.

 Previous investors Define Ventures and Polaris Venture Partners will also participate in the round, which follows quickly on the heels of Folx’s launch from stealth in December 2020.